ishanvyas22/awesome-open-source-systems/README.md

 - [MyCollab](https://github.com/MyCollab/mycollab) - An open source, free, high performance, stable and secure Java Application Business Platform of Project Management and Document.
 - [OpenProject](https://github.com/opf/openproject) - [OpenProject](https://www.openproject.org/) is the leading open source project management software.
 - [Phabricator](https://www.phacility.com/phabricator/) - Phabricator is a suite of web-based software development collaboration tools, including the Differential code review tool, the Diffusion repository browser, the Herald change monitoring tool, the Maniphest bug tracker and the Phriction wiki.
+- [Plane](https://github.com/makeplane/plane) - Open Source JIRA, Linear and Height Alternative.
+[Plane](http://plane.so/) helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [Redmine](https://www.redmine.org/) - Redmine is a flexible project management web application.
 - [Taiga](https://github.com/taigaio) - Taiga is an open source project management platform that focuses on Scrum and Agile development, with features including a Kanban board, tasks, sprints, issues, backlog, and epics.
 - [Tuleap](https://github.com/Enalean/tuleap) - Tuleap is a Free & Open Source Suite to improve management of software developments and collaboration.
 With a single web-based solution, project managers, developers & quality managers can easily build, deploy software projects.